To register for this event, please login or create your visitor account.

 These areas include:

-3. Comparables.
+2. Comparables.
 Past transactions versus public valuations.
 When is a transaction or company considered comparable?
 How do experts define peer-group comparables?
+When do past transactions on the same asset qualify as comparable?
+How relevant are past bids for the same asset?

 The discussion will be concluded with a Q&A segment, with guests invited to continue the conversation with the panel and other delegates over lunch.